 Window and Door Upgrades

-Adding draught-proofing around doors, skirting boards and windows is a simple but effective first step for reducing heat loss.
+Adding draught-proofing around doors, skirting boards and windows can be a simple but effective first step for reducing heat loss.

 Efficient Heating and Hot Water

-• Air or ground source heat pumps: ideal for well-insulated homes using renewable energy.
+- Air or ground source heat pumps: typically most effective in well-insulated homes using renewable energy.

-Adding smart controls and thermostats help manage energy use through scheduling, zoning and remote access, boosting comfort and cutting waste.
+Adding smart controls and thermostats could help manage energy use through scheduling, zoning and remote access, may help improve comfort and support more efficient energy use.

 Ventilation and Damp Prevention

-When upgrading insulation, it’s vital to balance warmth with airflow.
-Solid-wall properties are naturally more prone to damp, so ensure ventilation measures (like extractor fans or trickle vents) are installed alongside insulation.
+When upgrading insulation, it’s important to balance warmth with airflow.
+Solid-wall properties are naturally more prone to damp, so consider ventilation measures (like extractor fans or trickle vents) alongside insulation.

 Lighting and Small Fixes

 Not all energy upgrades require major works.
-Quick wins include:
+Quick wins can include:

 We recommend that you book an independent retrofit assessment to find out which works are suitable for your home and budget.